Executive Vice President & Chief Technology Officer

 Scott is Executive Vice President & Chief Technology Officer at Tyson Foods.
 He is responsible for establishing and driving enabling strategies across all of Tyson Foods’ technology platforms, information systems delivery, information security, data and analytics, transforming the company through technology and advancing technology strategies.

-He’s part of Tyson Foods’ enterprise leadership team, reporting directly to CEO Noel White.
+A member of Tyson Foods’ enterprise leadership team, Scott reports to President & CEO Dean Banks.

 Before coming to Tyson Foods, Scott was the Chief Information Officer at Hewlett Packard and most recently Hewlett Packard Enterprise.
 He led the IT separation and spin-merge of the HPE Enterprise Services with Computer Sciences Corporation into a $25B publicly traded company.
 Scott’s reputation as a transformational CIO grew as a result of his leadership in executing the largest corporate divestiture-spin-merge in history, by taking $115B Hewlett Packard and splitting it into two separate and publicly traded companies in a period of ten months.